PoisotLab/ms_svd_networks/manuscript.md

 ## Most elements of network structure capture network complexity

+We compared SVD entropy to some of the more common measures of complexity, namely nestedness ($\mathit{\eta}$, following @Bastolla2009ArcMut), connectance ($\mathit{Co}$), and the spectral radius of the network ($\mathit{\rho}$, following @Staniczenko2013GhoNes).
+All of these measures are positively correlated, especially over the range of connectances covered by empirical bipartite ecological networks.

+The nestedness of a network is a measure of the degree of overlap between species links (or strategies), where larger assemblages are made up of a subset of smaller ones that share common interactions.
+Networks with a higher degree of nestedness could be considered simpler when compared to networks with a lower degree of nestedness.
+Connectance is the realised number of interactions (links) in an ecological network and is calculated as the fraction of the total number of realised interactions (or links) and the maximum number of possible interactions in a network [@Martinez1992ConCon].
+This has been shown to be a good estimate of a community's resilience to perturbation [@Dunne2002NetStr].
+The spectral radius of a matrix is the largest absolute value of its eigenvalues, which, in addition to being presented as a measure of network complexity has also been suggested as an indicator of the ability of a system to dampen disturbances [@Phillips2011StrEco].

 We find that SVD entropy has a clear negative relationship with nestedness, spectral radius, and connectance (@fig:other).
 As in @fig:type, mutualistic networks tend to be more complex, and they also are both sparser and less nested